pinheirochagas/mac_ai/guides/homework_1.md

 - **Documentation:** The README.md and docstrings provide clear instructions and descriptions.
 - **Error Handling:** The code gracefully handles errors and provides informative error messages.

-#### Deadline
-Please submit your completed assignment via the learning management system by [Insert Deadline Here].

 This assignment will test your ability to manipulate, visualize, and analyze data using Python.
 It will also give you the opportunity to develop a project that could be included in your portfolio.
 Good luck!